Rishi-riyansh/first-repo-from-terraform/README.md

 # first-repo-from-terraform
-My first resource by terraform
+My first resource by terraform - This is to test PR